Pet Poshan

 7 Subtle Feeding Mistakes Even Loving Pet Parents Make

 In India, food is one of the ways we express love.
 A little extra paneer.
 A biscuit from the tea tray.
 A bowl topped with “just a bit more.”
 But sometimes, that love unintentionally leads to small feeding habits that can affect a dog’s long-term health.
 Most dog feeding mistakes don’t come from neglect.
 They come from care.
 Here are seven subtle mistakes even thoughtful pet parents make, and how to gently correct them.
 1. The “Chicken and Rice” Forever Diet Chicken and rice is often the first meal recommended when a dog has an upset stomach.
 But many households continue feeding it long-term.
 The Mistake While easy to digest, chicken and rice alone lack several essential micronutrients such as calcium, zinc, and Vitamin D. Over time, this may lead to nutrient deficiencies in dogs.
 The Fix If feeding home-cooked meals regularly, ensure the diet includes: varied protein sources organ meats vegetables calcium sources or veterinary-approved balancers A nutritionally complete diet matters more than simplicity.
 2. Eyeballing Portion Sizes “A little extra today” can slowly become the new normal.
 One of the fastest-growing health issues among pets today is dog obesity in India.
 The Mistake Estimating portions by sight rather than measurement.
 Even small daily excess calories can lead to gradual weight gain.
 The Fix Use a measuring cup or kitchen scale.
 Reassess portion sizes every few months based on weight, activity level, and age.
 3. Switching Food Too Quickly Found a better brand of dog food and switched immediately?
 A dog’s digestive system may not agree.
 The Mistake Sudden food changes disrupt gut bacteria and may cause: diarrhea bloating vomiting reduced appetite The Fix Follow a 7-day transition rule: Days 1–2: 25% new food + 75% old Days 3–4: 50% new food + 50% old Days 5–6: 75% new food + 25% old Day 7: 100% new food Gradual transitions protect gut balance in dogs.
 4. Ignoring Treat Calories Treats feel small, but calories add up quickly.
 For small dogs, especially, a biscuit can represent a significant percentage of daily calories.
 The Mistake Treats exceeding recommended limits.
 The Fix Treats should not exceed 10% of daily calorie intake.
 Healthier alternatives can include: small carrot pieces cucumber slices plain boiled chicken bits 5.
 Feeding from the Table Sharing food is part of family culture, but many Indian dishes contain ingredients that are harmful to dogs.
 The Mistake Foods containing: onion garlic excess salt heavy spices These may cause digestive issues or toxicity in dogs.
 The Fix If you want to share food, set aside a small portion before adding spices or seasoning.
 6. Misreading the “Always Hungry” Signal Many pet parents wonder: “Why is my dog always hungry?”
 In reality, begging behavior is often learned, not hunger-driven.
 The Mistake Responding to begging with additional food.
 The Fix Instead of extra snacks: Ensure meals contain enough fibre Increase play or enrichment activities Reinforce non-food rewards like attention or toys 7.
 Free Feeding Without Monitoring Leaving food available all day may seem convenient.
 But it makes portion control difficult.
 The Mistake Constant bowl access can lead to unnoticed overeating and weight gain.
 The Fix Offer measured meals at consistent times each day.
 This supports: Better digestion Appetite regulation Healthy body weight How Do You Know If You’re Overfeeding?
 Signs may include: Ribs becoming difficult to feel Reduced stamina during walks Gradual weight gain Increased lethargy A simple rule: you should be able to feel your dog’s ribs easily without seeing them prominently.
+If your dog is showing signs like low energy or poor digestion, here are 7 signs your dog’s food isn’t working.
 The Pet Poshan Perspective Feeding well is one of the most powerful acts of care we offer our dogs.
 Small adjustments, measuring portions, balancing nutrients, and understanding their needs, can prevent many long-term health complications.
 Because informed feeding doesn’t just fill a bowl.
 It builds stronger, healthier lives.
 Many feeding mistakes happen simply because pet parents lack clear information about dog nutrition.
 Understanding balanced nutrition is the first step.
 Read our complete guide to dog nutrition in India to learn how to build a healthier diet for your dog.
 At Pet Poshan, we believe thoughtful nutrition is the foundation of a lifelong bond between pets and the people who love them.

 7 Subtle Feeding Mistakes Even Loving Pet Parents Make Read More »